loganbrenningmeyer/c-cube-printer/README.md

    - Now, the points are solvable:
      - $screen(xS, yS) = (y + tb, z + tc)$
        - When looking at cube in negative x direction, y represents x-axis and z represents y-axis
-       - Multiply y-value by 0.8 to get rid of the warping effect from non-square pixels (██)
+       - Multiply y-value by 31/35 to get rid of the warping effect from non-square pixels (██)
+         - Pixels are about 35px tall and 31px wide, therefore need to multiply y-values by 31/35 to give things square proportions
    - Multiply all coordinate values by 10 then round to the nearest integer
       - Prepares coordinates for Bresenham's algorithm by converting to int and minimizes loss of data